Westley-Winks/website-bridgetown/src/collections/_p/heyjohn.md

 I set all this up for selfish reasons: I miss my friends and I want a sustainable platform to foster connection between people I care about.
 At the same time, I really want this to be a positive force in everyone's lives who uses it.
 There are plenty of places, online and off, where you can't be who you are or have to don some kind of identity that isn't really yours.

 I hope that heyjohn can be a pleasant respite.

+*Note: I wrote a <%= link_to "follow-up", "collections/_p/introducing-heyjohn-forum.md", class: "internal-link" %> to this after replacing Mastodon with a forum.
+The vision hasn't changed but the platform has.*

 ## Gratitude